sbechara/bash-it/themes/newpower/README.md

 # Bechara Edits
 I did some tiny edits on the colors to make powerline work better with light colored background terminal themes.

+This website https://misc.flogisoft.com/bash/tip_colors_and_formatting has excellent tables that help when picking out terminal colors

 # Powerline Theme

 A colorful theme, where shows a lot information about your shell session.